USAGI7878/Blood-report_kt-v/README.md

 # 🩸 Blood Report KT/V Analyzer

-A simple, lightweight web app to help dialysis unit nurses and clinicians **analyze KT/V and serology blood test reports** more efficiently.
+A simple, lightweight web app to help dialysis unit nurses **analyze KT/V and serology blood test reports** more efficiently.

 🚑 Designed with real clinical scenarios in mind — created by a nurse with software aspirations.